iblsoft/swimdemo/MET-SWIM-AMQP-Guidance-CP1.md

   10. Rewritten section on `absolute-expiry-time`.
 The original idea of specifying expiration of 3h for METAR, 12h for TAF, 24h for SIGMET was incorrect.
   11. The guidance for the priority field in AMQP transport header just states that certain message types should have higher priorities than others.
 For example, a TAF AMD should have higher priority than a regular TAF.
   12. Added mention of _AMQP Messaging with Message Security_ using S/MIME 4.0 as defined in SWIM TI Yellow Profile 2.0, but without further implementation guidance.
 This section needs to be fleshed out.
+- 1.0-draft3 (2025-08-20)
+  1. Renamed `issue_time` to `issue_datetime` for consistency with other temporal application properties.
+  2. Explanation why `absolute-expiry-time` and `creation-time` are handled differently - they are AMQP 1.0 built-in transport headers using the Unix time_t UTC timestamp in milliseconds, and they are not a part of the application headers.
+  3. `icao_location_type` turned from _mandatory_ to _optional_, to be included only when disambiguation is needed.
+Explained motivation using `LECB BARCELONA FIR` vs. `BARCELONA UIR`.
+  4. Removed references to IWXXM 2.1, because the guidance related to property extraction does not work for versions older than IWXXM 3.0 (year 2018).
+IWXXM 3.0 significantly changed structure of IWXXM and abandoned the use of OM (Observation Model) schema.

 ## Introduction